Homeland Security responds with statement after agents visited Ponitz high school

 “We don’t have any evidence of that,” Lawrence said.

-A group comes to schools and helps register 18-year-old students each October, he said, but the group is nonpartisan and doesn’t tell anyone who to vote for.
+Lawrence said a group comes to schools and helps register 18-year-old students to vote each October, but the group is nonpartisan and doesn’t tell anyone who to vote for.

-The encounter lasted about 15 minutes, Lawrence said, and he got their business cards.
+The encounter with DHS lasted about 15 minutes, Lawrence said, and he got their business cards.

 If federal agents come to DPS buildings, Lawrence said the protocol is the building principal contacts him and the chief of security.
 They respond and talk to the agents.
 The district will not release student information or students to the federal government, he said.